Visit our OLD website for more details of PAST border collie puppies, working sheepdogs and puppies for sale

 Before you commit to a puppy, make sure you can afford to meet their ongoing needs.

-If you’re financially prepared to own a dog, now it’s time to find out more about how you can choose and pay for your Border Collie puppy.
+If you’re financially prepared to own a dog now, find out more about how you can choose and pay for your ASTRA Border Collie puppy.

 Copyright © 2023 Astra Border Collie Puppies - All Rights Reserved.

 Council Breeders license no 23/00318/AIAL Shropshire